 What is a 2-3 Matchup Zone?

-2-3 matchup or 2-3 matchup zone is a man-zone hybrid defense.
+A 2-3 matchup or 2-3 matchup zone is a man-zone hybrid defense.
 The players are going to be guarding man-to-man but only against the player in their zone.
 Once a player leaves the defenders zone, then that offensive player will be guarded by another defender.
 The defenders are constantly switching or passing offensive players back and forth as the offensive players are moving on the court.

 In a 2-3 matchup, each defender will be guarding an offensive player at all times.
 However, as the offense moves the defensive matchups are always changing.
 The defense is called a 2-3 matchup, but the defense morphs and changes its shape to match what the offense is doing.
 So, if the offense has four players on the baseline, then the defense is going to look like a 1-4 zone defense.
-If the offense is in a 1-2-2 formation, then the defense will look like a 1-2-2 zone
+If the offense is in a 1-2-2 formation, then the defense will look like a 1-2-2 zone.

 The matchup zone makes it hard on offenses because it is not a zone defense, but it also is not a man defense.
 This means that a traditional man offense may not work against the matchup, but a zone offense may also struggle to score against the 2-3 matchup.
 The matchup zone can force the offense into scenarios different from playing against both man defenses and zone defenses.
 This unfamiliarity can cause confusion with the offense playing against a 2-3 matchup.